mucsci-students/2024fa-475-Fuzzy/README.md

 # 2024fa-475-Fuzzy

+Developers: Tommy Nguyen, John Hershey, and Tim King

-Controls: WASD for walking, Space to jump numbers 1-6 for emotes and 7 to stop hold left shift to grab and keep cube while holding shift, R grows, F shrinks, and T pushes, G pulls
+Controls: WASD for walking, Space to jump numbers 1-6 for emotes and 7 to stop hold left shift to grab and keep cube while holding shift, R grows object, F shrinks, and T pushes away from player, G pulls to player

 Resources Referenced: